 They are the same, the only difference is where they are made, not how they are made.

 Same as a site built home

 Using the same Fannie Mae loans you'd get when buying a site built home.
 Contact us for names and banks that regularly do prefab home loans.

 Aren't they worth less than a site built custom home?

 In studying the sold properties in the Crested Butte area MLS, we found that most prefab systems-built homes aren't differentiated or labeled any differently in the MLS.
-The models of the pictures above on our site show $5,000,000 prefabs that one of our factories made.
+The models of the pictures above on our site show $5,000,000 prefabs that 2 of our factories made.

 What are the benefits?